the histories of our streets

 Change Over Time

 As has been alluded to in other posts, this area thrived as a predominately Jewish community throughout the early 1900s, with waves of immigration from Eastern European Jews.
 Several Jewish Synagogues and Congregations could be found in this area.
 Some of the most notable Jewish congregations in this area included the Beth Israel Synagogue and the Hebrew Benevolent Congregation.
 However, over time, this Jewish community largely began to dissipate and move to other parts of Atlanta.
-Many of the Congregations and Synagogues either moved or closed down, and were replaced largely by Christian ones.
+Many of the Congregations and Synagogues either moved or closed down, and were replaced largely by Christian churches.

 The Candler Building